-They use the same hand gesture her in Vietnam too, but is seldom used… if ever.
+They use the same hand gesture her in Vietnam too but it is seldom used… if ever.
 It also means something quite different which might bring giggles to your Vietnamese friends but it’ll evoke an entirely different feeling if displayed to a stranger.
 When you cross your index and middle fingers over each other here it actually represents ‘genitals’ – male or female and when held it in front of your face or simply shown to someone it translates to a simple but effective “Fuck You”!

 For now I’m not game to test the doubt I have in my friend and her words of wisdom.
 Next time some clown cuts me off in downtown Saigon I’ll be keeping both hands and fingers tightly on my bikes handle grips and just quietly swear to myself.